terra-money/docs/docs/Tutorials/Get-started/Terra-Station-desktop.md

 3. Confirm your password.

-4. Write down your 24-word seed phrase exactly as it appears.
+4. Using a pen and paper, write down your 24-word seed phrase exactly as it appears.
 Number each word to make verifying easier.

-5. Verify your writing to make sure every word is spelled correctly and in the right order.
-If you numbered your phrase, it can be helpful to verify it backwards.

-5. Check the box ensuring you wrote down your seed phrase, and click **Next**.

-6. Confirm your seed phrase by typing or selecting the correct words in each prompt.

-7. Click **Create a wallet**.

 :::danger Write down your seed phrase
 Never save or store your seed phrase as a digital file on any device.